Matanuska Valley Road Trip

 Pretty much anything the kitchen makes is delicious.
 Their log cabins make for a beautiful place to spend the night as well.
 Enjoy some beautiful views of the red and gold streaked Sheep Mountain where Dall sheep like to roam.
 They have some of the best hiking and cross-country trails around.
 A great destination no matter the season you visit in.

 Eureka Summit MP 129.3

-The high point on the highway at 3,322 feet, enjoy views of the Nelchina glacier in the southwest, and interformational signs about the gold rush.
+Here, at the high point on the highway, you’ll find yourself 3,322 feet above sea level.
+Enjoy views of the Nelchina glacier in the southwest, and intraformational signs about the gold rush.

 Lake Louise State Recreational Area MP 158

 Drive 16 miles at this junction to see the beauty of Lake Louise.
 Enjoy the fishing, hiking, berry picking, or camping by the lake.
 A nice place to hang out with the whole family.

 Driving the Glenn highway is an experience that shouldn’t be missed by any visitor to Alaska.
 It can be a really nice way to link the drives to Fairbanks, Valdez, and Denali.
 You can do this by making a complete loop on the Parks, Richardson, and Glenn highways.